 Cascadia as a movement, however, is not presented to or perceived by outsiders as a grassroots movement for environmental and cultural vibrancy in the bioregion, but as an oversimplified independence movement.
 This misunderstanding leads many to forget that Cascadia was born of bioregionalism, and—by proxy—the eco-spirituality movement.
-Neyt reminds us that Cascadia is, to some activists, a “very sincere striving for autonomy.”
-The media reinforces this misleading image: In 2011, Time Magazine published an article by Kayla Webley delineating the “Top 10 Aspiring Nations,” and the relatively-obscure Cascadia was listed alongside entities like Tibet, Quebec, and Scotland as potential independent nations.
-More recently, in November of 2014, Laura Secorun Palet published an article titled “Secessionist Movements In America Refuse To Die” in Huffington Post that listed Cascadia as a “a wannabe-nation” along with Texas and Puerto Rico.
-Before diving deeper into the Cascadia movement, I myself believed that Cascadia’s goal was secession as a bioregion.
-The brief flickerings of secessionism—the failed Cascadian National Party website in 2001 and attempts to establish an independence-oriented party in Oregon, Washington, and British Columbia—did correspond to increased public support of secessionism in the following years, but for many Cascadia supporters, succession is now seen as a lost cause.
-CascadiaNow, recently-recognized as a nonprofit organization in Washington and source of the highest-traffic Cascadia website, no longer states secession as a goal.
+Still, Neyt reminds us that Cascadia is, to some activists, a “very sincere striving for autonomy.”
+Unfortunately, the media overemphasizes this image.
+In 2011, Time Magazine published an article by Kayla Webley delineating the “Top 10 Aspiring Nations,” and the relatively-obscure Cascadia was listed alongside entities like Tibet, Quebec, and Scotland as potential independent nations.
+More recently, in November of 2014, Laura Secorun Palet published an article titled “Secessionist Movements In America Refuse To Die” in the Huffington Post that listed Cascadia as a “a wannabe-nation” along with Texas and Puerto Rico.
+Before diving deeper into the Cascadia movement, I myself believed that Cascadia’s main goal was secession.
+While the brief flickerings of secessionism—the failed Cascadian National Party website in 2001 and attempts to establish an independence-oriented party in Oregon, Washington, and British Columbia—did correspond to increased public support of secessionism in the following years, for many Cascadia supporters, succession is now seen as a lost cause.
+CascadiaNow, recently recognized as a nonprofit organization in Washington and source of the highest-traffic Cascadia website, no longer states secession as a goal.
 CascadiaNow’s vision is listed as “a unified Pacific Northwest with a recognizable culture of bioregional sustainability.”
-But in general, Cascadia is still seen as a search for independence by many people who are not at the heart of the movement.
+But in general, Cascadia is still seen as a political movement for independence by many people who are not at the heart of the movement.
 In his book Creating New States: Theory and Practice of Secession, Peter Radan explains that “In many cases, even those of peaceful secession, the secessionist movement presents its secessionist endeavor as a struggle against the resistant and oppressive host state” (38).
 CascadiaNow and other groups, aside from the radical Cascadian National Party—whose website has not been updated since 2006—have not, thus far, placed any emphasis on a “struggle” against an oppressive United States or Canada.
 The extreme secessionist portion of Cascadians is vocal, but it must not been seen as representative of Cascadia’s core of bioregionalists, whose values are changing the dominant culture of the Pacific Northwest without any word of secession.